Bequery10/Scheduler/README.md

 7-enter a later hour for you

 Writing your input to somewhere in this format then copying and pasting them as the program input is suggested.

+Abbreviations:
+Sunday -> Sunday or su
+Monday -> Monday or Mo
+Tuesday -> Tuesday or Tu
+Wednesday -> Wednesday or We
+Thursday -> Thursday or Th
+Friday -> Friday or Fr
+Saturday -> Saturday or st

 Input Example:
 5